00Fjongl/js-extra/Minification/mini.md

 The same can also be done with bracket notation (e.g. `array1&&array1[delete array1,4]`), although some cases will disrupt its return value.
 Beyond function returns and conditionals, the method is applicable to working with keywords, default parameters, passing arguments, and efficiently reassigning variables.
 Expression interpolation and unused function arguments can also behave this way.

 ### Synonymous Code
 Unfortunately, some pieces of code have optimizations so situational that the challenge lies in recognition, rather than revision.
-While some less uncommon, more applicable techniques are shared, not all are covered.
-Further revisions may involve locating niche "synonyms."
+While some of the more applicable methods are shared, not all are covered.
+Further revisions may involve identifying niche "synonyms."

 Consider some of the shorthand assignment operators.
 They can be applied to many scenarios, if approached creatively.
 ```js